brightsparklabs/gradle-docs/README.md

 **NOTE: Just the Docs only supports a maximum of 3 levels of nesting.**

+### Website Dockerfile

+A Dockerfile for building the website can be generated via the `generateDockerfile` task.
+This can be leveraged to work with the [gradle-docker](https://github.com/brightsparklabs/gradle-docker) plugin by doing the following:

+* Make the `gradle-docker` plugin's `buildDockerImages` task depend on this plugin's `generateDockerfile` task.
+* Add the path of the generated Dockerfile to the `gradle-docker` plugin's configuration block in the `dockerFileDefinitions` list.

 ## Testing during development

 To test plugin changes during development: